Jesse Hall: History

 Academic Hall burned on January 9, 1892, leaving only the famous six columns that now stand in the center of Francis Quadrangle.
 The fire was ignited by an electric chandelier in the meeting room, the forerunner of Jesse Auditorium, during a debate.

 The "New Academic Hall", just south of the columns, was completed in 1895 at a cost of $250,000.
-In 1922, the hall was renamed in honor of retiring University president, Richard Henry Jesse.
+In 1922, the hall was renamed in honor of former University president Richard Henry Jesse.

 In 1932, a tornado ripped through Columbia and caused significant damage to the building.
 In 1982, a severe storm damaged Jesse Hall, resulting in renovations that included a new ball and new slate on the dome, tempered windows, reinforced beams, and a new paint job.
 The renovations cost roughly $390,000 and were paid for by state funds.
 On April 23, 1991, an arson fire caused $350,000-$500,000 in damage to the building.